-McLeod's participation in cancer research is supported through its association with the Southeast Cancer Control Consortium (SCCC), a group of community hospitals in North Carolina, South Carolina, Georgia, Virginia and Tennessee.
-For a list of clinical trials we offer through SCCC, click here.
+McLeod's participation in cancer research is supported through its association with the Southeast Clinical Oncology Research Consortium (SCOR), a group of community hospitals in North Carolina, South Carolina, Georgia, Virginia and Tennessee.
+For a list of clinical trials we offer through SCOR, click here.

-McLeod also collaborates in research with national cancer alliances and research centers including:
+McLeod also collaborates in research with national cancer alliances and research centers including those listed below as well as pharmaceuticals:

 - National Cancer Institute (NCI)